johnzastrow/johnzastrow.github.io/_posts/2011-03-31-mysql-functions.md

 \[cce\_sql\]

-SELECT substrCount(‘/this/is/a/path’, ‘is’) as count;
+SELECT substrCount('/this/is/a/path', 'is') as count;

 \[/cce\_sql\]